ctron/web-tools/README.md

 ## Functionality

 * Optimistic traits: execute some function on an element, if it supports it … or do nothing.
-* Iterators for things that should be iterable, but don't implement `IntpIterator`.
+* Iterators for things that should be iterable, but don't implement `IntoIterator`.